elgs/leanweb/README.md

 parameter. `eventName` is the name of the event, and `data` is the payload data of the event.

-## FAQ

-### Why `lw serve` does work with Safari, while the `dist` works?

-`lw s` runs the build process and uses the `build/` directory to serve the dev web server.
-It doesn't do any transformation so if Safari doesn't work, as of today (March/9/2020), Safari still doesn't support class fields.
-I make sure the latest Chrome will work with the dev build.
-The `dist` should work for most, if not all, browsers.
-The design decision this is done this way is because I want the `build/` directory to be ES6 compatible and be independent from any build tools.

 ## More examples and tutorials

 https://leanweb.app